-4. The Oklahoma Legislature passed legislation in order to protect religious student associations at Oklahoma public universities.
+4. The Oklahoma Legislature passed legislation similar to SSB 1099 in order to protect religious student associations at Oklahoma public universities.

-In 2011, the University of Oklahoma Student Association sent a memorandum to all registered student organizations that would prohibit religious student associations' religious leadership and membership criteria.18 After unwelcome publicity, the university disowned the attempt.
-In 2014, the Oklahoma Legislature enacted legislation.
-The "Exercise of Religion by Higher Education Students Act," 70 Okl.
+In 2011, the University of Oklahoma Student Association sent a memorandum to all registered student organizations that would prohibit religious student associations' religious leadership and membership criteria.
+After unwelcome publicity, the university disowned the attempt.
+In 2014, the Oklahoma Legislature enacted language similar to SSB 1099.
+The "Exercise of Religion by Higher Education Students Act," 70 Okla.
 St. Ann. § 2119, protects students' religious expression at Oklahoma universities and colleges.
-It protects religious student organizations from exclusion from state college campuses because of their religious expression or because they require their leaders to agree with the organizations' core religious beliefs.19
+It protects religious student organizations from exclusion from state college campuses because of their religious expression or because they require their leaders to agree with the organizations' core religious beliefs.

-5. The Idaho Legislature passed legislation after Boise State University threatened to exclude religious student associations that required their leaders to share the associations' religious beliefs.
+5. The Idaho Legislature passed legislation similar to SSB 1099 after Boise State University threatened to exclude religious student associations that required their leaders to share the associations' religious beliefs.